Next Start

 • Field service: Mobile mechanics spend most of their time on the go as they travel to their clients to perform repairs.

-• Railroad: Railroad diesel mechanics often work in specialized shops or may travel with the trains they work on to monitor performance and ensure everything runs smoothly.
+• Railroads: Railroad diesel mechanics often work in specialized shops or may travel with the trains they work on to monitor performance and ensure everything runs smoothly.

-• Farm or farm equipment dealer: Agricultural mechanics work on various types of farm equipment, such as tractors, planters and tillers both on site and in dealerships.
+• Farm or farm equipment dealers: Agricultural mechanics work on various types of farm equipment, such as tractors, planters and tillers both on-site and in dealerships.

 • Self-employed: Some diesel mechanics choose to take the self-employed route, owning their own garage or performing repairs for their own client base.